xsleonard/pystmark/README.md

 2. Make your changes and write a test for them
 3. Add yourself to the AUTHORS file and submit a pull request

-Please run the tests with `./setup.py test --with-integration` before you make a pull request.
+Please run the tests with `./setup.py test --with-integration`, with at least python2.7, before you make a pull request.
 Requirements for running the tests are in `tests/requirements.pip`.
+The other versions will be handled by [travis-ci](https://travis-ci.org/).

+The pep8 tests may fail if using pypy due to [this bug](https://bugs.pypy.org/issue1207).
+Run the tests with `./setup.py test --with-integration --nose-only` as a workaround.

 ## Web Framework Integration